Space Power Facility: Thermal-vacuum test chamber

-Aluminum Test Chamber
+Aluminum test chamber

-The Aluminum Test Chamber is a vacuum-tight aluminum plate vessel that is 100 ft in diameter and 122 ft high.
+The aluminum test chamber is a vacuum-tight aluminum plate vessel that is 100 ft in diameter and 122 ft high.
 Designed for an external pressure of 2.5 psi and internal pressure of 5 psi, the chamber is constructed of Type 5083 aluminum which is a clad on the interior surface with a 1/8 in thick type 3003 aluminum for corrosion resistance.
 This material was selected because of its low neutron absorption cross-section.
 The floor plate and vertical shell are 1 in (total) thick, while the dome shell is 1+3/8 in.
 Welded circumferentially to the exterior surface is aluminum structural T-section members that are 3 ft deep and 2 ft wide.
 The doors of the test chamber are 50 by 50 ft in size and have double door seals to prevent leakage.
 The chamber floor was designed for a load of 300 tons.

-Concrete Chamber Enclosure
+Concrete chamber enclosure

 The concrete chamber enclosure serves not only as a radiological shield but also as a primary vacuum barrier from atmospheric pressure.
 130 ft in diameter and 150 ft in height, the chamber was designed to withstand atmospheric pressure outside of the chamber at the same time vacuum conditions are occurring within.
 The concrete thickness varies from 6 to 8 ft and contains a leak-tight steel containment barrier embedded within.
 The chamber's doors are 50 by 50 ft and have inflatable seals.
 The space between the concrete enclosure and the aluminum test chamber is pumped down to a pressure of 20 torr during a test.

 Brian Cox of the BBC's Human Universe filmed a rock and feather drop episode at the Space Power Facility.
-Below is a YouTube clip: